CloudWanderer-io/CloudWanderer/doc_source/examples.rst

     is_default: True

 You'll notice here we're calling a property ``urn`` in order to print the region.
-:doc:`AwsUrns <reference/aws_urn>` are CloudWanderer's way of uniquely identifying a resource.
+:doc:`URNs <reference/urn>` are CloudWanderer's way of uniquely identifying a resource.

 You can also see we're printing the vpc's ``state`` and ``is_default`` attributes.
 It's very important to notice the :meth:`~cloudwanderer.cloud_wanderer_resource.CloudWandererResource.load` call beforehand which loads the resource's data.